 The origins of various dance styles lie in human psychology.
 People who are feeling-oriented tend to focus on inner experiences.
 These dancers, many are milongueros, developed the milonguero style of tango, also known as tango milonguero or tango apilado.
 It is danced in a close embrace with a slightly leaning (apilado) position, featuring intimate physical contact and simple steps to emphasize connection and feelings.
 This style is commonly seen at tango clubs in downtown Buenos Aires, where crowded floors prevent elaborate movements, hence its nickname, "estilo del centro" or downtown style.
 The milonguero style prioritizes embrace and feelings.

 From 1955 to 1983, Argentina was ruled by military juntas whose policies discouraged social tango.
-Curfews were enforced, and pedestrians were frequently stopped by the military police for interrogation.
-Many were arrested or simply disappeared for aligning with the previous, pro-tango Peronist regime.
+Curfews were enforced, and pedestrians were frequently stopped by the military police.
+Many were arrested or simply disappeared for association with the previous, pro-tango regime.
 As a result, people stopped dancing socially, and tango went underground.
 The absence of social tango during this period gave tango fantasia an opportunity to take the stage.
 When military rule ended in 1983, it was this style that led to the revival of tango (see Tango: Historical and Cultural Impacts).

 The renaissance was led by a group of stage performers who brought their show, Tango Argentino, to Paris and New York City in 1983 and 1984, where they ignited enthusiasm for their style of tango.
-Seizing the business opportunity, these professional dancers began teaching tango fantasia to Europeans and Americans, thus spawning the tango Nuevo movement that catered to the tastes of foreigners.
+Seizing the business opportunity, these professional dancers began teaching tango fantasia to Europeans and Americans, thus spawning the tango Nuevo movement that catered to foreign tastes.
 Because tango Nuevo incorporated many non-tango elements, such as exotic music and eccentric steps, it ceased to be the tango in its original sense.
-For this reason, it is despised by milongueros, who call it "tango para exportar," or tango for export.
+For this reason, milongueros despise it and call it "tango para exportar," or tango for export.
 (See Three Theories on Leading.)

 No comments: